 - 12 oz.
 Thawed Spinach (drained and squeezed dry)

-- 2 lb. shredded chicken
+- 2 lb. cooked chicken. shredded or cubed

 - 1 tsp garlic powder